Senate leaders win over key Democratic holdout as party struggles to push through Biden's Covid relief plan - KRDO

 LIVE UPDATES: The latest on the Covid-19 stimulus bill

-But activity in the Senate first ground to a halt for hours amid a holdup over unemployment benefits, with Manchin being pulled in two directions — by Republicans who attempted to win him over on a proposal they had crafted and by the White House.
+Activity in the Senate ground to a halt amid a holdup over unemployment benefits, with Manchin being pulled in two directions — by Republicans who attempted to win him over on a proposal they had crafted and by the White House.
 The dispute was a sign of the centrist Democrat’s power in the 50-50 Senate, where Democrats control the narrowest possible majority, and an example of how a single senator can derail the President’s agenda.

-After eight hours of gridlock, Democrats reached a deal they believe clears the way to pass the plan.

 The day started after Democrats and the White House reached their own last-minute agreement.

-Note: This story and headline have been updated with additional developments Saturday.